Otjinene: Politics

 Otjinene was proclaimed a village by the government in 2011.
 Since then it is governed by a village council that has five seats.

+Lesley Kauandara, is currently serving as the chairperson of the Otjinene Village Council.

 Otjinene is one of the few local authorities where Namibia's ruling SWAPO party is in the opposition.
 In the 2015 local authority election it only gained one seat (488 votes).
 The election was won by the National Unity Democratic Organisation (NUDO) which gained three seats (787 votes).
 The remaining seat went to the Democratic Turnhalle Alliance (DTA, 204 votes).
 NUDO also won the 2020 local authority election.
 It obtained 823 votes and gained three village council seats.
 One seat each went to the Popular Democratic Movement (PDM), formerly DTA, with 351 votes and to SWAPO (319 votes).